-Stafford Loans (formerly Guaranteed Student Loans): This program enables a student to borrow directly from a bank, credit union, savings and loan association, or other participating lender that is willing to make the loan.

-Application can be made by students enrolled at least half-time (5 hours).
-The maximum amount allowed per year is \$7,500.
-The interest rate is 8%.
-The total allowed for graduate or professional school is \$54,750 (including any undergraduate loans).

-4. AUM Emergency Loan Fund: This program is available to undergraduate or graduate students taking 12 hours or more at AUM.
+- Federal Stafford Loans: This program enables a student to borrow directly from a bank, credit union, savings and loan association, or any other participating lender that is willing to make the loan. - Application can be made by a student enrolled at least half-time (5 hours).
+The maximum amount allowed per year is \$8,500.
+The total amount allowed for graduate or professional school is \$65,500 (including any undergraduate loans).
+A variable interest rate is based on the 91-day T-bill rate plus 3.10%, not to exceed 9%. - 4.
+Federal Unsubsidized Loans: This program is intended for those student borrowers who do not qualify for federal interest benefits.
+Students borrow directly from a bank, credit union, savings and loan association, or any other participating lender that is willing to make the loan. - Application can be made by a student enrolled at least half-time (5 hours).
+The maximum amount allowed per year is \$8,500, and the total amount allowed for graduate or professional school is \$65,500 (including any undergraduate loans).
+The variable interest rate is based on the 91-day T-bill plus 3.10%, not to exceed 9%.
+The student is responsible for paying all interest while in school. - 5.
+AUM Emergency Loan Fund: This program is available to undergraduate or graduate students taking 12 hours or more at AUM.
 Normally up to \$100 can be approved in the case of unforeseen circumstances, such as an accident, for which prior planning would have been impossible.
 Students obtaining emergency loans will have up to three months to repay without interest.
 An interest rate of 1% per month will be charged on the unpaid balance of overdue loans.